Sigmmma/c20/src/content/h2/guides/map-making/level-creation/blender-level-modeling/blender-level-creation-additional-info/readme.md

 # File List
 | File Link                                                                                                         | Description
 |------------------------------------------------------------------------------------------------------------------ | --------------------------------------------------------------------------------
-[Multiple Skies Example Blend](https://drive.google.com/file/d/1RCv7sZo4p2b2W_e6nVZHxV1r796OwAbI/view?usp=sharing)  | A Blend file showcasing how to use multiple skies in a scene.
+[Multiple Skies Example Blend](https://drive.google.com/file/d/1RCv7sZo4p2b2W_e6nVZHxV1r796OwAbI/view?usp=sharing)  | A blend file showcasing how to use multiple skies in a scene.
-[Weather Portals Example Blend](https://drive.google.com/file/d/1Nfjg2E7CP_rxpt9UIshCljRT3pCMkfXD/view?usp=sharing) | A blend file showcasing how to use the special +weatherpoly material in a level.
+[Weather Portals Example Blend](https://drive.google.com/file/d/1fDqz9fkACYO3bP4wPHDpxw0M5HXTcq67/view?usp=sharing) | A blend file showcasing how to use the special +weatherpoly material in a level.

 # Multiple skies
 It's possible to use multiple skies in your level by adding a digit to the end of your `+sky` material.
 If we wanted three skies in our level for example we would have the following: